 To overcome that barrier, some companies have shifted from a product-focused mindset to a platform approach.

 Under Armour, Inc. offers a good example.
 Instead of thinking of itself merely as a sports apparel manufacturer, the company has purposefully developed a “connected fitness” ecosystem.
-In 2015, in fact, it spent more than $500 million to acquire two popular fitness-metrics services in a bid to become the world’s largest tracker of fitness information.
+In 2015, it spent more than $500 million to acquire two popular fitness-metrics services in a bid to become the world’s largest tracker of fitness information.
 The two services — one based in the United States and the other in Europe — had a combined 100 million subscribers when they were acquired.

 Under Armour intends to enable these platforms to grow independently, while reaping aggregated data that can inform and expand its apparel designs.
 Ultimately, the goal is to link customers to new services such as innovative start-ups that are developing embedded sensors and biometric readers for apparel.
 In the words of CEO Kevin Plank, “Brands that do not evolve and offer the consumer something more than a product will be hard-pressed to compete.”

-Similarly, automaker BMW has embraced partnerships across a broader ecosystem to help its customers navigate their urban environment, with or without their car.
+Similarly, automaker BMW has embraced partnerships across a broader ecosystem to help its customers navigate their urban environment, with or without their cars.
 Customers can now see their engagement with the brand as an ongoing relationship, rather than a one-and-done purchase.
-To provide its customers a seamless transportation experience, the automaker links them into a broader of ecosystem of car-share and rental companies, parking aids, electronic-vehicle charging stations, and location-based mobile lifestyle apps.
+To provide its customers with a seamless transportation experience, the automaker links them into a broader of ecosystem of car-share and rental companies, parking aids, electronic-vehicle charging stations, and location-based mobile lifestyle apps.

 Today’s mobile-enabled consumers are constantly evaluating and re-evaluating their purchasing decisions.
 They will choose the brands most relevant to them at an increasingly rapid pace.
 And they’ll pay a premium.
 Living businesses — those that achieve this profound degree of relevance — will have pricing power and will drive repeat purchases.
 Those are the ultimate goals of loyalty, now newly attainable, when relevance matters more than ever.